MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/native-mode.md

 ### As a result of migration

-- Files in Azure will be deleted, including any files attached to Private messages.
+- Private message files in Azure will be deleted.
+Azure group files from active groups are first copied to SharePoint, all references to files are updated to the SharePoint location, then we delete the Azure files.

 - Users will no longer be able to upload files to Private messages.
 Link sharing will still be available.

-- All files in Private messages will be deleted, group files will be copied to SharePoint, and then deleted from Azure within 30 days of migration.
+- All files in Private messages will be deleted, group files will be copied to SharePoint, and then deleted from Azure *within 30 days of migration*.

 ### Before migration

 Because migration deletes files and the process is irreversible, you need to decide how to handle these files.

 We recommend you:

 - Export the files before migration and save them in case anyone asks for them.